mabarbour/Website/content/home/hero.md

 #  label = '<i class="fas fa-download"></i> Install Now'
 +++

+I study how species interactions shape the structure of biodiversity ---from genes to ecosystems.

+<!-- Other tag line ideas:

 I study the feedbacks in the structure of biodiversity ---from genes to ecosystems.

-<!-- Other tag line ideas:

 I study how species interactions shape the dynamics of biodiversity ---from genes to ecosystems.